 To help you decide whether term or permanent insurance is best for you, you should evaluate the various types of permanent life insurance.
-The major types are whole life, universal life, and variable life insurance.
+The major types are whole life

 The above information is educational and should not be interpreted as financial advice.
 For advice that is specific to your circumstances, you should consult a financial or tax adviser.